-An athlete must elect to activate their approved Protected Australian Ranking by the first day of the calendar month in which they would will be allocated a Protected Australian Ranking.
-This is done on the 8th of the month, with the release of the Australian Rankings.
+An athlete must elect to activate their approved Protected Australian Ranking by the Wednesday preceding the fortnightly Friday release of the Australian Rankings in which they will be allocated a Protected Australian Ranking.

 Once an athlete elects to activate their Protected Ranking, they may not change the designation after competing in one (1) match at a tournament.